 A Femarctic bondship is a legal contract that recognizes multiple citizens as one, responsible for combined residences and credit holdings.
 Sexual exclusivity of the group is an ethical requirement.
 The group becomes a pod when rearing donations.
 Under current law, all bondships must include at least two principal members of equal credit status.
-A bondship contains four to five members; rarely larger than six; monogamous bonds are considered unethical and abnormal.
+A bondship contains four to five members and rarely more than six; monogamous bonds* are considered unethical and abnormal.

-Monogamy is taboo, yet two citizens can be bonded, and have this relationship recognized by the citizenry; legally is called Wa`xam.
-Waxamists are rare in Femarctic society, and on top of enduring the social stigma, monogamists are treated as mentally ill in the military, penalized in certain vocational fields, and are barred from donational collection and rearing.
+*Monogamy is taboo, yet two citizens can be bonded and have this relationship recognized by the citizenry as a legal Wa`xam.
+Waxamists are rare in Femarctic society.
+They endure social stigma and are often treated as mentally ill by the military.
+Waxamists can be penalized in specific vocational fields and cannot legally collect donations for rearing.

-- Subaki typically initiate bonding, as it was once a legal requirement to collecting donations.
-Zaxiri aren’t inclined to bond; they’re sought out for bondship due to the lifetime of credit they acquire upon birthing a donation.
+- Subaki typically initiate bonding, as it was once a legal requirement for collecting donations.
+Zaxiri, naturally disinclined to bond, are often sought out for bondship due to the lifetime of credit they acquire upon birthing a donation.

 - Bizaki enter and most often initiate bonds as cohabitating socially with those they care for aids in their emotional health.

-- Fleet and PAC Marixi avoid bonding; those that do bond rarely live full time with their pods, opting to reside in Orta or live where they serve between the poles.
+- Fleet and PAC Marixi avoid bonding; those that do bond rarely live full time with their pods, opting to reside in Orta or live deployed between the poles.

 - Citizen’s Guard typically bond as it reflects well on their service record.